 This two-for-one benefit is why Smith recommends Morpheus8 over other lifting and tightening treatments like Ultherapy.
 “I simply haven’t seen a device that can produce results like this without being more invasive and requiring more downtime,” he says.
 “There is virtually no downtime with Morpheus8 — mild redness may persist for 24 hours but that’s about it.
 I have found Ultherapy to be much more uncomfortable without offering comparable results.”

 Microneedling Meets Skincare

 Microneedling isn’t meant to replace your skincare routine.
 In fact, they work most powerfully together.
 “A good skincare regimen can supercharge the results achieved with Morpheus8 by further enhancing the skin rejuvenation processes induced by the treatment,” says Smith.
 (And don’t forget the SPF.
 “Since these are essentially thousands of microinjuries, unprotected sun exposure can create a risk for hyperpigmentation,” Smith adds.)

-After a treatment, keep in mind it is important to use gentle products, though.
-After all, your skin has just been through micro trauma.
+After treatment, keep in mind it is important to use gentle products, though.
+After all, your skin has just been through microtrauma.
 Gentle cleansers and moisturizers are the way to go.
 Try Sunday Riley’s Ceramic Slip Cleanser and Tidal Brightening Enzyme Water Cream.

 We only recommend products we have independently researched, tested, and loved.
 If you purchase a product found through our links, Sunday Edit may earn an affiliate commission.